Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: Three Disconnects

-We thus highlight three important aspects of framing that we could identify while reviewing social science literature.
-These aspects emerge in theoretical media studies, but cannot be modeled through (single-label) classification, and consequently not attainable by most current NLP approaches: \paragraph{Framing is local and global} It is local, because because a single document can contain several frames, and it is global because to understand the general framing of an article it is often necessary to (a)~aggregate local frames and (b)~link them to document-external information such as cited (or omitted) sources, or the outlets' political leaning.
+\paragraph{Framing/bias is local and global} It is local, because an article can contain several frames, and it is global because understanding the framing of an article may require to aggregate local frames and link them with information such as cited (or omitted) sources, or the outlets' political leaning.

-\paragraph{Framing is dynamic} Frames change over time, across outlets, or across countries or communities.
-Understanding the {\it development} of framing can shed light on the impacts of a sustained exposure to biased reporting on readers' opinions, and enables the study of trends.
+\paragraph{Framing/bias is dynamic} Frames change across time, outlets, countries, and communities.
+Understanding the {\it dynamics} of framing can shed light on trends and the impact of a sustained exposure to biased reporting on readers' opinions.

-\paragraph{Framing as a comparative task} Media bias and framing often become most apparent when directly contrasting articles from different perspectives, places or times (cf., Figure~\ref{fig:allsidesimg}).
-We propose to address bias and frame classification as a comparative task rather than labeling documents in isolation.
-This can help {\it inducing} frames from data by analyzing axes of largest variation; and can naturally support tools and applications to raise readers' bias awareness by exposing them to contrasting perspectives on the same issue.\\ \\ The remainder of this article reviews current practice in NLP, points out disconnects to the social science principles introduced above, and suggests steps towards bridging the gap between the disciplines.
+\paragraph{Framing/bias as a comparative task} Media bias and framing are most apparent when directly contrasting articles from different perspectives, places or times (cf., Figure~\ref{fig:allsidesimg}).
+Formulating our task in a comparative way -- rather than predicting instance labels in isolation -- may improve the quality, reliability and interpretability of predictions.

+Only $14.3\%$ of our surveyed papers (N=9) address the global vs local aspect, $9.5\%$ (N=6) explore the dynamics, and $1.6\%$ (N=1) tackle framing bias as a comparative task over two or more data samples on the same event.
+The full list of papers and their categorisation can be found in~\Cref{sec:appendix}.
+The remainder of this article links these fundamental disconnects to the more practical research design decisions that arise across both disciplines: data, methods and evaluation.